Tuesday, June 11, 2019

 DISCOVERY AND EXCAVATION

-The existence of the series of woodhenges at Cahokia was discovered during salvage archaeology undertaken by Dr. Warren Wittry in the early 1960s in preparation for a proposed highway interchange.
+The series of woodhenges at Cahokia was discovered during salvage archaeology undertaken by Dr. Warren Wittry in the early 1960s in preparation for a proposed highway interchange.
 Although most of the site contained village house features, several unusually shaped large post holes were also discovered.
-The post holes were 7 feet in length and 2 feet in width and formed sloping ramps to accommodate the insertion and raising of the estimated 20 feet tall posts to a 4 feet depth into the ground.
+The post holes were 7 feet in length and 2 feet in width, and sloping ramps were formed to accommodate the insertion and raising of the estimated 20-foot tall posts to a 4-foot depth into the ground.
 When the holes were plotted out, it was realized that they formed several arcs of equally spaced holes.
 Detailed analytical work supported the hypothesis that the placement of these posts was by design.
 Wittry hypothesized that the arcs could be whole circles and that the site was possibly a calendar for tracking solar events such as solstice and equinoxes.
 He began referring to the circles as "woodhenges," comparing the structures to England's well-known circles at Woodhenge and Stonehenge.

-Woodhenge lies to the west of Monks Mound, at the lower-left edge of the illustration.
+Woodhenge lies west of Monks Mound, at the lower-left edge of the illustration.

-Additional excavations were undertaken at the site by Dr. Robert L. Hall in 1963.
+Dr. Robert L. Hall undertook additional excavations at the site in 1963.
 Hall used the predicted locations from the arcs found in the previous excavation and found more post holes and posts near the centers of the circles now thought to be central observation points.
-Wittry undertook another series of excavations at the site in the late 1970s and confirmed the existence of five separate timber circles in the general vicinity.
+Wittry undertook another series of excavations at the site in the late 1970s and confirmed the existence of five separate timber circles in the vicinity.
 The circles are now designated "Woodhenges 1 through 5."
 Each was a different diameter and had a different number of posts.
-Because four of the circles overlap each other, it's thought they were built in a sequence, with each iteration generally being larger and containing twelve more posts than its predecessor.
+Because four of the circles overlap, it's thought they were built in a sequence, with each iteration generally becoming more extreme and containing twelve more posts than its predecessor.

 The remains of several posts were discovered in the post pits.
 The type of wood used, red cedar (Juniperus virginiana), is considered sacred by many Native American groups.
 The red cedar is the only native evergreen species in the area and is resistant to disease and decay.
-Traces of red ochre pigment was also found, suggesting that the posts were probably painted at some point.
-In 1985 William R. Iseminger led a series of excavations to find a full circular sequence of posts.
-He was able to complete the sequence for what has become known as Woodhenge 3 (except for nine posts on the western edge that had been lost to dump trucks for road construction fill) and then led the reconstruction of the circle.
-The reconstruction team obtained enough red cedar logs for half of the holes and then made do with black locust (Robinia pseudoacacia) for the other half, placing them into the originally excavated postpositions.
-The Illinois Historic Preservation Division (a division of the Illinois Department of Natural Resources) oversees the Cahokia site and hosts public sunrise observations at the vernal and autumnal equinoxes and the winter and summer solstices.
-Out of respect for Native American beliefs, these events do not feature ceremonies or rituals of any kind.
+Traces of red ochre pigment were also found, suggesting that the posts were probably painted at some point.
+In 1985, William R. Iseminger led a series of excavations to see an entire circular sequence of posts.
+He completed the sequence for what has become known as Woodhenge 3 (except for nine posts on the western edge that had been lost to dump trucks for road construction fill) and then led the circle reconstruction.
+The reconstruction team obtained enough red cedar logs for half of the holes.
+Then, it made do with black locust (Robinia pseudoacacia) for the other half, placing them into the originally excavated postpositions.
+The Illinois Historic Preservation Division (Illinois Department of Natural Resources) oversees the Cahokia site.
+It hosts public sunrise observations at the vernal and autumnal equinoxes and the winter and summer solstices.
+Out of respect for Native American beliefs, these events do not feature ceremonies or rituals.

 CONSTRUCTION SEQUENCE

 The structure was rebuilt several times during the city center's roughly 300-year Woodhenge history.
-The presence of single set posthole houses and midden [1] deposits suggests the area was a habitation area during the early Emergent Mississippian period; before the timber, circles were constructed.
-And a separate layer of later Mississippian wall trench houses suggests it became a habitation area again after the final woodhenge was no longer in use.
+The presence of single-set posthole houses and midden [1] deposits suggests the area was habitation during the early Emergent Mississippian period before the timber circles were constructed.
+A separate layer of later Mississippian wall trench houses suggests it became a habitation area again after the final woodhenge was no longer used.

 Woodhenge 1 was located to the east of the other circles, the only one not built on the same spot as the other four.
 It had 24 posts and was 240 feet in diameter.
 This circle was dismantled and at a later date Mound 44 was constructed, partially covering this location.